DOGS

 March 2023

-Alma, the Ron's dog, ate rat vpoison and is in serious condition.
+Alma, the Ron's dog, ate rat poison and is in serious condition.
 The poison blocks the essential blood coagulation, and also leads to damage of the blood vessels causing internal bleeding.

 Alma in hospital